What Immigrants Need to Know About Renting in Canada Without a Credit History

 A guarantor is an individual who agrees to pay the rent on your behalf in case you are unable to do so.
 This arrangement is legally binding.
 Therefore, it’s family or close friends who usually agree to sign such an agreement.

-This gives you the ability to rent a home and guarantee the landlord that the rent will be paid for no matter what.
+This allows you to rent a home and guarantee to the landlord that the rent will be paid no matter what.

 5. Provide proof of savings to rent a home

-If you can provide a bank statement with a large amount of money that could cover the rent for a few months, landlords might accept your offer.
+If you can provide a bank statement with a large amount of money to cover the rent for a few months, landlords might accept your offer.
 A bank statement with savings shows your ability to afford the rent payments.

 6. Look for a house-share or a sublease

-Kijiji and Craigslist are websites to start your search for a roommate.
+Kijiji and Craigslist are websites where you can start your search for a roommate.
 However, please be mindful of possible scams that have originated out of Kijiji and Craigslist.
 Do not make any payments upfront unless you have physically seen the location and signed the appropriate paperwork.
 If it is too good to be true, it is possibly a scam.

 7. Consider remote neighbourhoods to rent a home